yagarea/jektex/README.md

 ---
 ```

-Setting `jektex` tag to `true` or not setting at all will result in jektex rendering LaTeX
-expressions in that post.
+Setting `jektex` tag to `true` or not setting at all will result in Jektex rendering LaTeX expressions in that post.

 **Macros**
 You can define global macros like this: